Click me for more knowledge.

 Khadga - Das Schwert der Weisheit

-In der abendländischen Tradition wird die Inthronisierung eines Herrschers rituell durch Berührung, Segnung und Übergabe eines Schwertes vollzogen.
+In der abendländischen Tradition wird die Inthronisierung eines Herrschers oft durch die rituelle Berührung, Segnung und Übergabe eines Schwertes vollzogen.
+Das Schwert gilt als das wichtigste Herrschaftszeichen eines Monarchen.
+Es symbolisiert Oberhoheit, Macht, Autorität, Barmherzigkeit, Gerechtigkeit und das unterscheidende Gewahrsein.

-Das Schwert des Chakra-vartin besitzt enorme Macht und kann tief bis in den Kern der Unwissenheit vorstoßen.
-Ohne einen Tropfen Blut zu vergießen, besiegt es alle Widersacher.
+Das Schwert des Chakravartin, des idealen Weltenherrschers im Buddhismus, besitzt eine immense Macht und kann tief in den Kern der Unwissenheit vordringen.
+Ohne einen Tropfen Blut zu vergießen, besiegt es alle Feinde.
+Allein sein Anblick soll ausreichen, um alle Widersacher zur Unterwerfung zu zwingen.